Woman swimming in turquoise waters with towering limestone mountains in the distance

 Spread the love

 Looking for an unforgettable adventure in Vietnam?
 Halong Bay is an absolute must-see in Vietnam!
 Getting from Hanoi to Halong Bay is a breeze with a quick bus ride.
-Hanoi itself is the perfect hub for exploring northern Vietnam, with day trips to Sapa, Halong Bay, and Ninh Binh all within reach.
+Hanoi itself is the perfect hub for exploring Northern Vietnam, with day trips to Sapa, Halong Bay, and Ninh Binh all within reach.
 A UNESCO World Heritage Site, Halong Bay is truly one-of-a-kind.

 Here’s the tl;dr: traveling from Hanoi to Halong Bay is a great addition to your Vietnam itinerary.
 Select a one or two night cruise with a reputable tour company and they will handle the actual transport from Hanoi to Halong Bay.
 Consider looking into Bai Tu Long Bay routes.